mehulagg/gitlab/doc/user/analytics/merge_request_analytics.md

 ### Mean time to merge

 The mean time to merge (MTTM) metric shows the average time it takes from submitting a merge request to merging.
+To measure how your efficiency at reviewing and merging merge requests is changing over time, compare MTTM across different date ranges.

 ![Mean time to merge](img/mr_mean_time_to_merge_metric_v13_9.png "Merge Request Analytics - MTTM metric showing the average time it takes from initiating a MR to being merged")